 Now that I became an expert on something I knew nothing about, I figured it was time to share my limited knowledge.

 Let’s be honest, I cannot physically change a tire myself or even pump it with air.
 I don’t have the arm strength to actually move off the lug nuts.
 Fancy word, no?
 I had to Google it.
-Basically it’s those little hexagon or round circles you see holding the tire.
+Basically they’re those little hexagons or round circles you see holding the tire.

 K, so what did I actually learn?
-I learned how to avoid waiting for hours for someone to help me change a tire.
+I learned how to avoid waiting for hours for someone to help me.

 - Notice the first moment you feel tire pressure drop.
 You may get an alert on your dashboard or you may feel a thump and vibration.
 You may feel your steering wheel pulling to the right or left.
 PAY ATTENTION.
-This is a sign to move to a safe stop and check your tire.
+This is a sign to move to a safe stop and check your tires.
 If you don’t, you may blow out the tire completely.
-In layman’s terms a blowout is when you basically shred the tire.
+In layman’s terms a blowout is when you basically shred it.
 This can happen while quickly driving over a pothole (you know it may or may not have happened to a friend…) and your tire falls completely flat.

 - Move to a safe stop and check all four tires.
-If you blew out your tire, stop reading.
+If you blew one out, stop reading.
 You cannot drive further and will need roadside assistance.
 (Chaverim members operate in many areas so you may want to try them first.
 Otherwise, many car manufacturers offer free roadside assistance).

-- If the tire appears low, Google the closest tire center.
+- If it appears low, Google the closest tire center.
 If it’s within one mile, drive there slowly.
 If you are driving way slower than anyone else on the road, turn on your hazard lights.

 - If there is no tire center within a mile but there is a gas station within a mile, I drive directly to the gas station and fill it with air (or fill it with a car air pump!) so I can buy some time and get to a tire center that’s still close by.